 Federal Possession With Intent to Distribute

-Federal Statutes dealing with drug crimes and mandatory minimum sentences state that it is illegal to “manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense, a controlled substance”.
-It is important to note that this statute, 21 U.S. Code § 841(a)(1), encompases many acts within one statement.
+Federal Statutes dealing with drug crimes and mandatory minimum sentences state that it is illegal to “manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense, a controlled substance.”
+It is important to note that this statute, 21 U.S. Code § 841(a)(1), encompasses many acts within one statement.

-It specifies that the act of manufacturing, which encompases all forms of direct and indirect preparation of a controlled substance, distributing, or dispensing a controlled substance is prohibited under law.
+It specifies that the act of manufacturing, which encompasses all forms of direct and indirect preparation of controlled substances, distributing, or dispensing a controlled substance is prohibited under law.
 Moreover, even if an offender does not actually go forward with the act of distributing or manufacturing a controlled substance, the government can prosecute an offender if he or she planned or “intended” to manufacture a controlled substance.

 Federal Mandatory Minimum Sentences